 - Dark discoloration of the gums near the affected tooth

-- Infected gum tissue resulting in sores or bumps in the gums surrounding the tooth
+- Infected tissue resulting in sores or bumps in the gums surrounding the tooth

 What to Expect When Getting a Root Canal

-Depending on how severe your situation is, your root canal may take place over the course of several appointments.
+Depending on how severe your situation is, your root canal may take place over the course of one to two appointments.
 We begin the procedure by numbing the area with local anesthetic so that you shouldn’t feel any pain.
-Then, we create a small hole in the tooth through which we access the tooth’s inner portion, called the pulp.
+Then, we create a small hole in the tooth through which we access the interior tissue, called the pulp.
 We use special instruments to remove the damaged pulp and nerve.
 In some cases, we may apply a topical antibiotic directly to the infected area.
-Once the tooth has been thoroughly cleaned out, we replace the pulp with a synthetic material called gutta-percha.
-After sealing the access hole back up, we place a temporary dental crown to protect the tooth.
-A few weeks later, after you’ve fully healed, we replace your temporary with a permanent crown to protect the tooth from further damage.
+Once the inside of the tooth has been thoroughly cleaned out, we replace the pulp with a synthetic material called gutta-percha.
+After sealing the access hole, we place a temporary dental crown to protect the tooth.
+A few weeks later, after you’ve fully healed, we'll replace your temporary with a permanent crown to protect the tooth from further damage.

 What Will It Cost to Get a Root Canal?

 No matter how much you end up paying for a root canal, keep in mind that, in most cases, the only alternative is extracting the tooth entirely.
 Extractions usually cost more than a root canal.
 Replacing a missing tooth will also incur additional costs.
-Not only do root canals save and preserve your natural tooth, but they can help patients save a lot of money as well!
+Not only do root canals save and preserve natural teeth, but they can help patients save a lot of money as well!

 Our entire team looks forward to serving your family.
 Call our Brookfield, WI dental office at 262-444-0232 today to schedule an appointment.
 We’re open early mornings and evenings for your convenience.
 Located in Brookfield, our office also serves patients from Elm Grove, Milwaukee, Pewaukee, Waukesha, and New Berlin.